 - Manual processes are an unnecessary burden on HR.
 With manual processes, HR has to keep track of who's enrolled and who hasn't, and send out constant reminders so people get their forms in on time.
-They also often are responsible for collecting the forms and sending them to the insurer, as well as answering frequent and repetitive questions about coverage that they are not best equipped to answer. - Out-of-date methods don't impress employees.
-In an era where just about everything else can be done online, using paper forms or clunky add-on systems can make a company look like it's simply not up to speed.
+They also often are responsible for collecting the forms and sending them to the insurer, as well as answering frequent and repetitive questions about coverage that they are not best-equipped to answer. - Non-digital processes don't impress employees.
+In an era where just about everything else can be done online, using paper forms can make a company look like it's simply not up to speed.
 Today's employees expect fast and simple ways to choose their benefits.

-With outdated processes, HR departments can quickly become swamped with enrollment issues, losing the ability to respond to more important business priorities, and risking dissatisfied employees in the process.
+A small HR department can quickly become swamped with enrollment issues, losing the ability to respond to more important business priorities, and risking dissatisfied employees in the process.